skut21x-ga/beatles-mern-project/README.md

 #### Dependencies/Stacks Used

-##### For this project we built an API using Node, Express, and Mongoose that serves JSON data.
-The front end was built using React that updates the UI and makes requests to the API.We used elements from Material-UI for a smoother UI.
-We utilized the following technologies for this frontend: React, React-Router, Material-UI, Axios, Node,
+##### For this project we firstbuilt an API using Node, Express, and Mongoose that serves JSON data.
+We then utilized the following technologies for this front-end projet : React, React-Router, Material-UI, Axios, NPM , & Node.
+The front end was built using React that updates the UI and makes requests to the API.
+We used elements from Material-UI for a smoother UI.
+We also have a Storybook Component Library [available](https://skut21x-ga.github.io/Beatles%20Storybook/?path=/story/components--website-banner)

-#

 #### Project Status/Tracking